felipeam86/cachesql/README.md

 ```

-Supose the previous code is stored on `report.py`.
+Suppose the previous code is stored on `report.py`.
 You can either import `get_data` in other modules
 and control cache with `force` and `cache`parameters, or you can run the report on top of your
 jupyter notebook with the magic command
 [%run](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-run)